CRB: The free speech debate

 The mission of the Claremont Institute is to restore the principles of the American Founding to their rightful, preeminent authority in our national life.
 Yesterday we drew attention to pieces that addressed the challenge raised by the administrative state to the founding and the accompanying overthrow of the foundation of limited government.
 Today we turn to the problem of free speech.

-James Stoner looks at the current status of free speech through four new books in review/essay “The free speech debate.”
+James Stoner looks at the current status of free speech through four new books in the review/essay “The free speech debate.”
 Nowhere in the United States is free speech more threatened or impaired than on our college campuses.
 Not surprisingly, two of the four books taken up by Professor Stoner in his review/essay address speech on campus and, also not surprisingly, he finds these two books “disappointing.”

 Hadley Arkes “Conservatives and free speech.”
 In the spirit of Harry Jaffa (in “On the Nature of Civil and Religious Liberty”) and Walter Berns (in Freedom, Virtue and the First Amendment), I think, Professor Arkes focuses on the philosophical ground on which speech can rightly be defended and, indeed, limited.
 He is concerned that the absolutist defense of free speech has led to a relativism that cannot provide solid ground on which to stand.
 Professor Arkes’s essay elevates the discussion while revisiting an old debate.